 Or with python.
-We are using the packages numpy and matplotlib.
+To run the examples you need python 2.7 with the packages numpy and matplotlib installed.
 Depending on your environment you may need to import these packages.

 '''

 import numpy as np

 import matplotlib.pyplot as plt

 '''

 Listing 2: Python initialize